Ayush1285/Motion_Planning/README.md

 # Quadcopter  Navigation
-In this project, we aim to develop Quadcopter system for autonomous navigation and control in obstacle cluttered environments
+In this project, we aim to simulate motion planning for a quadcopter in cluttered environments
 ## Objectives
-* Learning and implementation of planning algorithms (A*, RRT) to autonomously navigate between multiple waypoints in 2D space.
+* Learning and implementation of planning algorithms (A*, RRT) in 2D grid
-* Generating trajectories between multiple waypoints in 3D space using planning algorithms.
+* Developing environment for Gazebo simulation.
-* Extending the implementation on a drone by planning collision-free dynamically feasible trajectories between obstacles.
+* Mapping of environment using quadcopter.
-* Estimating states of drone using sensors and GPS data and applying controls.
+* Generating path for a quadcopter by applying motion planning algorithms.